wagwag112/materials-science-toolbox/README.md

 - **ML-MD Simulations:** Applied to cathode fracture–transport coupling; contributing author in *Advanced Energy Materials* (Back Cover, 2026).

 - **Scientific Programming:** Python; automation-first approach with emphasis on modular, reusable, and well-documented codebases.

+This repository contains code independently developed by the author, including all core implementations, workflows, and analysis pipelines, unless explicitly credited otherwise.